Why We Walk

 It’s became part of my mission to step back and think about how I can take my situation and make good from it.
 How am I going to be a productive member of society?
 How am I going to thrive?
 How am I going to make a difference in the world?

 My path of the last ten years has led me to the American Heart Association.
 The American Heart Association is a non-profit organization that “funds innovative research, fight for stronger public health policies, and provide critical tools and information to save and improve lives.”
 Their end goal is described in their mission statement, “To build healthier lives, free of cardiovascular disease and stroke.”
 By becoming involved with the American Heart Association, it makes feel that I’m doing something right and just.
-To celebrate my heart anniversary, I've created Team Chris to walk in the Boston Heart Walk on September 1st.
+To celebrate my heart anniversary, I created Team Chris to walk in the 2017 Boston Heart Walk.
 The day was everything I envisioned it to be and then some.
 It was a great celebration and I’m eternally grateful to all of my family and friends for supporting the cause.
 I continue to feel strongly that if we bind together, we can be the loud voice that blows the cover of the silent killer.
+I'm very much looking forward to Team Chris's involvement in the 2018 Boston Heart Walk.

 The American Heart Association has a slogan, “Life is Why”.
 They encourage their supporters and community team members to choose their why.
 The first word that came to my mind was “longevity.”
 Through further exploration of the word, some pretty amazing revelations presented themselves.
 As defined by dictionary.com, longevity is a noun that means “a long individual life; great duration of individual life.”
 In my head, I always associated the word as only being marked by a length of time.
 As stated in the definition above, the word that stuck out to me was “individual”.